 Oxford one day itinerary – Oxford Trip

 So, what you should visit in your Oxford one day itinerary?
 Absolutely it depends on the day you are going to Oxford.
-During the week the city, seems more like a town, all the students are busy, and the life go slowly.
+During the week the city seems more like a town, all the students are busy, and life go slowly.
 During the weekend the place is really touristy and tend to be crowded around the common sightseeing.
-This list will help you to make your own list, like a self walking tour of Oxford.
+This list will help you to make your own list, as a self walking tour of Oxford.

 Five things you have to put in your bucket list visiting Oxford in 1 day.

-Even if Cambridge is the most popular destination for punting, Oxford have its own canal.
+Even if Cambridge is the most popular destination for punting, Oxford has its own canal.
 Rent a boat and go thought the suggestive canals, where on the side there are centuries of history.

-The structure is insane beautiful and great.
+The structure is insanely beautiful and great.
 You will find it quickly.
-Unfortunately just few days a week it is open to the public.
+Unfortunately just a few days a week it is open to the public.

-In your Oxford one day itinerary you need a break.
+In your Oxford one day itinerary, you need a break.
 Why don’t stop in the oldest cafe in England?
 The Grand Cafe’ is in the diary of Samuel Pepys dated 1650.
-Enjoy your break in this amazing and ancient bar, tasting the typical Brownie and an hot chocolate.
+Enjoy your break in this amazing and ancient bar, tasting the typical Brownie and a hot chocolate.